georgeroubie/Angular-CLI-Readme/README.md

 The running url is: https://angularwebapp.azurewebsites.net
  1. Open `master` branch
  2. Merge `development` branch to `master`
- 3. Open terminal and run `npm run test`
- 4. Open terminal and run `npm run build`, this action will generate a dist folder
+ 3. Open terminal and run `npm run build`, this action will generate a dist folder
- 5. Open `Azure: APP SERVICE` Visual Studio Code Extension
+ 4. Open `Azure: APP SERVICE` Visual Studio Code Extension
- 6. Got to `Web Services` > `angularwebapp`, right click to `angularwebapp` and choose `Deploy to Web App...`
+ 5. Got to `Web Services` > `angularwebapp`, right click to `angularwebapp` and choose `Deploy to Web App...`
- 7. On File Explorer choose the dist folder
+ 6. On File Explorer choose the dist folder
- 8. Delete local dist folder
+ 7. Delete local dist folder

 ## Publish to Development
 The running url is: https://angularwebapp-dev.azurewebsites.net
  1. Open `development` branch
- 2. Open terminal and run `npm run test`
- 3. Open terminal and run `npm run build`, this action will generate a dist folder
+ 2. Open terminal and run `npm run build`, this action will generate a dist folder
- 4. Open Azure: APP SERVICE Visual Studio Code Extension
+ 3. Open Azure: APP SERVICE Visual Studio Code Extension
- 5. Got to `Web Services` > `angularwebapp > Deployment Slots > dev`, right click to `dev` and choose `Deploy to Slot...`
+ 4. Got to `Web Services` > `angularwebapp > Deployment Slots > dev`, right click to `dev` and choose `Deploy to Slot...`
- 6. On File Explorer choose the dist folder
+ 5. On File Explorer choose the dist folder
- 7. Delete local dist folder
+ 6. Delete local dist folder

 ## Format code